Logo

 Leon Trotsky wrote in My Life that he "was taking a rest from politics" and "naturally plunged into the new line of work up to my ears".

-Later in the year, Leon Trotsky resigned his two technical positions and concentrated on his work in the Concessions Committee.
+Leon Trotsky resigned from his two technical positions and focused on his work in the Concessions Committee.

 The United Opposition was repeatedly threatened with sanctions by the Stalinist leadership of the Communist Party, and Leon Trotsky had to agree to tactical retreats, mostly to preserve his alliance with Zinoviev and Kamenev.